 If you received your degree and/or license outside of the United States, you can still qualify to sit for a BCEN exam.
 You’ll need to go through our International Credential Evaluation service, which will verify that your foreign degree aligns with current U.S. standards.
 Find out more about this service.

 Once you are in your BCEN Account, locate the “My Certifications” section on the left-hand side of the screen.
 Here you will see all five of our certification logos.

 Click Create New Application next to the CTRN logo to open it.

 Select the type of payment option – credit card, company check or ECheck/ACH – you wish to use.
 If paying by credit card, select the billing address then enter the credit card information.

 Confirm your payment information, by clicking Confirm Order.

 Immediately after confirming your payment information, you will be taken to a Confirmation of Form Completion

-Please Note: Applications submitted online with credit card payment are immediately processed.
+Please Note: Applications submitted online with ECheck/ACH or credit card payment are immediately processed.
 If paying by check, print out the Confirmation of Form Completion page and mail in with your payment.
 Please allow 3 to 4 weeks for BCEN to complete your application upon receipt of full payment.

 You will receive an exam eligibility email from BCEN upon processing of your application and receipt of payment in full.
-Your exam eligibility email contains important information on your 90-day test window, how to schedule your exam appointment with BCEN’s test delivery provider, Pearson VUE, along with where to access the candidate handbook, and helpful information on how to prepare for the exam.
+Your exam eligibility email contains important information on your 90-day test window, how to schedule your exam appointment with BCEN’s test delivery provider, PSI, along with where to access the candidate handbook, and helpful information on how to prepare for the exam.